 1024.
-In November 2012, the BASQUIAT DRAWING was sold to the Helly Nahmad Gallery at a Phillips Contemporary Art Sale ("November 2012 Sale") for \$4,058,500.
-The BASQUIAT DRAWING is a colored crayon, black felt tip pen, and acrylic drawing on Arches wove paper with "JMB" initialed on the reverse side.
+In November 2012, the BASQUIAT DRAWING was sold to the Helly Nahmad Gallery at a Phillips Contemporary Art Sale ("November 2012 Sale") for him that they intended to gift him the BASQUIAT DRAWING as a bonus for his work at acrylic drawing on Arches wove paper with "JMB" initialed on the reverse side.